-Whether sounds of the ocean relax you or you prefer to keep the adrenaline flowing by listening to rock music, create yourself a playlist that will enable you to feel at ease and enjoy the experience.
+Whether the sounds of the ocean relax you, or you prefer to keep the adrenaline flowing by listening to rock music, create yourself a playlist that will enable you to feel at ease and enjoy the experience.
 Pop in some earbuds and listen while you get pierced.
 It will help to take your mind off what is about to happen.
 Your piercer won’t be offended or think you’re rude.
 They would rather have you do what you need to, in order to remain calm than spend that time chatting with an anxious and unsure customer.

 Use A Distraction